Dwarfobserver/AggregatesToTuples/README.md

  - The aggregate max size is limited (it can be increased with the arity_functions generator)
  - It does not support aggregates with native arrays (eg. T[N], use std::array<T, N> instead)
+ - It does not support aggregates with base classes (they are detected as aggregates but can't be destructured)

 Note : std::is_aggregate<T> is not used because it is not implemented in MSVC (and not Clang from what I saw), but it would avoid some types detection caveats and greatly reduce compile time.